Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 Ideal Princess Cut Proportions

-Princess cut diamonds do not receive an official cut grade in GIA reports; however, AGS assign them a cut grade.
-This lack of a universally agreed-upon standard for the proportions of the princess cut presents a challenge for both diamond suppliers and consumers.
+Princess cut diamonds do not receive an official cut grade in GIA reports; however, AGS assigns them a cut grade.

-We recommend a diamond with a total depth ranging from 68% to 70%, with a permissible tolerance of 5%.
-Additionally, ensure that the diamond's polish and symmetry grade is graded as very good at a minimum.
+We recommend a princess cut with a total depth ranging from 68% to 70% and a table of 62 to 69%, with a permissible tolerance of 5%.
+Additionally, make sure the diamond's polish and symmetry are graded as very good at a minimum.

-James Allen's High Definition 3D Videos with 40X Magnification is a valuable resource worth considering.
-These videos offer a detailed visual representation of how the specified proportions impact the diamond's appearance.
-They also aid in identifying diamond inclusions, particularly black crystals.
-Experimenting with the available filters is also helpful in identifying the best options within your budget range.
+This proprietary high-definition 3D video with 40X Magnification is helpful for a detailed visual inspection of how specified proportions impact a diamond's appearance.
+It can also aid in identifying inclusions, particularly black crystals.
+Experimenting with the available filters on the platform is also beneficial in identifying the best options within a given budget range.

 Depth %